-To prep, I made one set of the record sheets for each student.
-I printed the four black and white pages front-to-back on regular copy paper and stapled them together.
+To prep the reading assessment, I made one set of the record sheets for each student by printing the four black and white pages front-to-back on regular copy paper and stapling them together.

 Then I made one copy of the colorful letter and sight word pages and laminated them for extra durability.

-Starting with the red sheet of uppercase letters, I pointed to each square and asked Middle Brother (age 5) to name the letter.
+Starting with the red sheet of uppercase letters, I pointed to each square and asked my five year old to name the letter.
 If he made a mistake, I simply added an X in the matching spot on the reading assessment sheet.

-NOTE: Middle Brother isn’t the type to worry about what I was marking on the sheets but, for those students who are, it would be a good idea to mark the correct answers with an O so that you’re always writing something.
+NOTE: My five year old isn’t the type to worry about what I was marking on the sheets but, for those students who are, it would be a good idea to mark the correct answers with an O so that you’re always writing something.
 It’s a simple trick to prevent them from worrying that they’re making lots of mistakes.

 I swapped out the red sheet for the yellow one showing lowercase letters and repeated the same steps, marking any errors as we went along.

-Since I also wanted to determine if Middle Brother knew letter sounds, I pulled out the red sheet of uppercase letters again and asked him to name the sound – not the name – this time.
+Since I also wanted to determine if my son knew letter sounds, I pulled out the red sheet of uppercase letters again and asked him to name the sound – not the name – this time.
 For instance, for A he said /a/ like the first sound in the word “apple”.

 I tallied the number he named correctly for all three categories and put the alphabet sheets to the side.